dxvzera/dxvzera/README.md

 - 📫 I'm looking for new job opportunities, and diving into new technologies
 - 📚 Currently in college studying Information Systems (2nd semester)
-- ⚡ Studying to get a AWS Cloud Practitioner certificate
+- ⚡ I'm studying some courses to improve myself
 - 💭 I personally love Hardware/Building PC's

 ## Contact info: